angerenage/console/README.md

 ## Direct Memory Access (DMA)

 ### Overview:
-Direct Memory Access (DMA) allows peripherals or memory sub-systems to communicate directly with memory without going through the CPU, improving system efficiency.
+Direct Memory Access (DMA) allows peripherals or memory sub-systems to communicate directly with memory without hogging the CPU, improving system efficiency.
 Our DMA system integrates smoothly with the broader architecture of the Retro Game Console Emulator to provide fast and efficient memory transfers.

 ### DMA Controller Features:

-1. **Mapped Registers**: The DMA controller is equipped with three memory-mapped registers:
+1. **Mapped Registers**: The DMA controller is equipped with three registers:
-    - **Source Pointer**: Points to the block of memory to be copied.
+	- **Destination Pointer (32 bits)**: Specifies where the block should be copied to.
-    - **Block Length**: Specifies the length of the block.
+	- **Source Pointer (32 bits)**: Points to the block of memory to be copied.
-    - **Destination Pointer**: Specifies where the block should be copied to.
+	- **Block Length (64 bits)**: Specifies the length of the block.

-2. **FETCH Instruction**: Initiating a `FETCH` command starts the DMA transfer.
+2. **FETCH Instruction**: Initiating a `FETCH` command initialize and starts the DMA transfer.
 The DMA controller oversees the process, ensuring smooth transfer while taking into account system priorities.

 3. **Pause and Resume**: Should the CPU or GPU request memory access during a DMA transfer, the process will pause momentarily.
 Once the CPU/GPU completes its operation, the DMA transfer resumes.